 One of the things I love about UrRider is it’s easy to tote along to use with bikeshare bikes.
 You will want to get the “women’s bike” / low bar bike style for bikeshare bikes (Capital Bikeshare, Citi Bikes, etc), and the seat is relatively lightweight and folds up into a little duffle backpack, so it’s the most compact and easy to carry of all the child bike seats I’ve seen.

 Overall, this bike carrier was immensely fun, compact, and easy to use.
 It feels pretty safe.
 My kid loved it and we happily used it dozens of time.
-Unfortunately someone stole my Trek bike in 2020 with the UrRider attached, or I would still have it!
+Unfortunately someone stole my Trek bike in 2020 with my first UrRider attached, or I would still have it!

 Different designs for front-mounted seats

 I was heartbroken when my hybrid bike got stolen early in the 2020 pandemic lockdown, especially because it had my child seat (and most of my other accessories) attached.
 But I thought, perhaps I’ll try something I’ve always wanted to try: an adult tricycle.
 Why??
 Well, besides the fact that I have always thought riding a giant tricycle would be super cool, I had felt a bit wobbly carrying my kid in the UrRider.
 I discovered later that I needed to adjust my seat better, as well as pay more attention to having the right seat for my bike.

 So I bought myself a shiny red folding tricycle and a new UrRider seat, only to discover that the UrRider was a bit too small to fit the oversized dimensions of an adult tricycle.
 (Specifically, the bottom support bar of the UrRider didn’t reach the frame.)
 I had to shop around some more.
 That’s when I found the TykeToter.